Being Deeply Superficial: Warhol, Charlie Brown, And The Balkanization Of Politics And The Economy

 SPY Trading Levels:

-In our last letter we said resistance was about 229.
+In our last letter, we said resistance was about 229.
 The market stopped at 228.34 before retreating to 225.66 on Friday.
 That has created some overhead just above here.
 This week's levels:

 Resistance: With the pullback there is now a lot between 226 and 228.
-Then its moved up to 229.50.
+Then it's moved up to 229.50.
 Not a lot above that.

 Support: 219/220, then a lot at 214/216.
 After that it's 212.50, then a little at 210.